Making books accessible

 How We Work | It is actually quite simple.

-Collection
+Book Collection

 World Book Day

-Through the World Books Day Action we encourage the students of these schools to donate a book to another student in a developing country.
+Through the World Books Day Action we encourage the students of these schools to donate a book to a student in a developing country.
 In this way we try to make students in the west aware of the fact that not everyone has access to books.

 Delivering Books